-I once worked with a trauma doctor who painted, although I don’t know when he found the time.
+I once worked with a trauma doctor who painted, although I don’t know when he found the time, but he was really into painting and murals, and he even have a couple on his home.
 He was always at the hospital.
 He painted in both the realistic and abstract style — nothing worthy of a gallery exhibit (or maybe they were, had he pursued getting them there), but of those I saw, each piece evoked an emotion.
 The hard cold green background with a construction tool painted as precisely as you’d find it in real life, one that could drill through your brick wall — or your skull.
 Children running away in a field of red poppies; the girl wore a white dress and you wondered why you couldn’t see her face, even though she turned to look back at you.
 Angled buildings painted just shy of exactness, altered purposely, as if looking through aged glass; brilliant blues and shades of cream in city you’ve never been to but have seen in photographs.
 You aren’t sure if it’s worth visiting anymore.

 “Do you have any good stories?”

 I worked in trauma my entire nursing career and I’d always have a story.
 I’d laugh and tell about the man trimming trees who lost his balance and fell, but without dropping the chainsaw first, so on his way down, he cut off his arm; I’d recount the twenty-something college student who was stabbed in her side by a stranger in an alley she decided to take just this once, to avoid being late to an event off campus; the police officer shot in the foot, only a flesh wound, at 11am on a Wednesday by a kid he stopped to ask Why aren’t you in school?
 The stories were impersonal, often unbelievable, and never ending.